Complacency in the workplace isn’t just a productivity killer—it’s a silent epidemic that drains creativity, morale, and innovation.

 smugness, self-satisfaction, self-congratulation, self-regard.

-What is complacency in the workplace?
+What Is Complacency in the Workplace?

 complacency definition

-6. Take Shortcuts: Complacent employees may choose shortcuts or take the path of least resistance, even if it compromises the quality of their work.
+6. Take shortcuts: Complacent employees may choose shortcuts or take the path of least resistance, even if it compromises the quality of their work.

-8. Lose Their Passion: Complacent employees may lose their drive and become apathetic towards their work and the company.
+8. Lose their passion: Complacent employees may lose their drive and become apathetic towards their work and the company.

-9. Become Disgruntled with Their Current Career Destination: Unhappy employees are one of the biggest corporate culture killers an organization can have.
+9. Become disgruntled with their current career destination: Unhappy employees are one of the biggest corporate culture killers an organization can have.
 Feeling stagnant leads to high turnover.

 All of these factors add up to less innovation, less trust and psychological safety, and less loyalty.
-If turnover is on the rise, excitement is dwindling and your numbers are dropping, complacency may already have a strong hold on your team.
-Are you or your team members making decisions based on all the facts?
-Or, only to relieve a sense of anxiety.
+If turnover is on the rise, excitement is dwindling, and your numbers are dropping, complacency may already have a strong hold on your team.

 “True urgency focuses on critical issues.
 It is driven by the deep determination to win, not anxiety about losing.
 Many people confuse it with false urgency.
 This misguided sense of urgency does have energized action, but it has a frantic aspect to it with people driven by anxiety and fear.
 This dysfunctional orientation prevents people from exploiting opportunities and addressing real issues.” – John P. Kotter